p2pu/course-in-a-box/modules/content/_posts/2000-01-01-markdown-and-media.md

 ----
 ##### YouTube Videos
-If you want to place a video in your course, the easiest way is to upload it to YouTube and grab the automatically-generated embed code from the **Share** button on the video's YouTube page.
+If you want to place a video in your course, the easiest way is to upload it to YouTube and grab the automatically-generated embed code† from the **Share** button on the video's YouTube page.
 You can plop this directly into a submodule's `.md` file:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/dQw4w9WgXcQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>